RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 rhel8-server-nfs   23h   Running   192.168.123.62/24   ocp4-worker1.cnv.example.com
 ~~~

-### Emre
+### Cloning VM using Openshift Console

-Firstly, we are installing httpd package for test.
+Firstly, we are installing httpd package for test.You can use same virtual machine as you have created before

 ~~~bash
 $ yum install httpd -y